nicky-nym/nicky-nym.github.io/index.md

     * There are often economies of scale in the infrastructure of big cities (or at least, economies of density).
     * If a city doubles in population size, meaning it grows by 100%, parts of the supporting infrastructure tend to only grow by 85%.
 This is tends to be true for networks of roads, electrical cables, and municipal sewers and water pipes.

+  * **Some aspects of a city scale super-linearly.**
     * <a name="superlinear"></a>**15% superlinear scaling** is the phenomenon where if a city population grows by 100% (meaning it doubles in population size), then the economy of the city tends to grow by about 115% (meaning it **more than doubles** in size), so that there is effectively a 15% "bonus" in per-capita economic output for everyone in the city.[^scale] This 15% superlinear growth seems to apply to the whole physical and social metabolism of the city, rather than just the economic aspects of the city.
 The 15% surplus shows up in statistics about:
       * wages
       * wealth
       * patents
       * AIDS cases
       * crime
       * restaurants
       * variety of business services available (meaning, how long the "long tail" of the city is)

   > "... it's illuminating to ask how many different types of businesses there are in a city. ...
 The data confirm that diversity systematically increases with poplution size. ... an extrapolation of the data strongly suggests that if we could measure diversity to the finest possible resolution it would scale logarithmically with city size."[^scale] &mdash; Geoffrey West